Updated on July 5, 2026

 Where do I find my OnTrac tracking number?

-Look in the shipping confirmation email from the store you ordered from, in your account order history on the retailer's website, or on the printed packing slip.
+Look in the shipping confirmation email from the store you ordered from, in your account order history on the retailer's website, or on the printed packing slip or label.
 The retailer creates the OnTrac label and passes the tracking number to you, so you rarely get it from OnTrac directly.
+If the confirmation shows only an order ID, the OnTrac carrier number usually appears later in the shipment notification email.

 Why is my OnTrac tracking not updating or stuck?